-Most of us own at least one Banarsi saree in our special occasions wardrobe.
-Either passed on to us as family heirlooms or as a must-have item for weddings or festivals, Banarsi sarees are an integral part of our lives.
-Like all things beautiful, these Banarsi sarees too need special care to retain their lustre and quality over the years so that we may repeatedly relish wearing these creations.
-Here are a few handy tips to make sure your precious Banarsi sarees are your best companions for all those special moments in life.
+Most of us own at least one Banarasi saree in our special occasions wardrobe.
+Either passed on to us as family heirlooms or as a must-have item for weddings or festivals, Banarasi sarees are an integral part of our lives.
+Like all things beautiful, these Banarasi sarees too need special care to retain their lustre and quality over the years so that we may repeatedly relish wearing these creations.
+Here are a few handy tips to make sure your precious Banarasi sarees are your best companions for all those special moments in life.

-Folding and Hanging care - Zari has metallic components, hence can break if the saree is repeatedly folded in the same pattern over the years.
+2. Folding and Hanging care - Zari has metallic components, hence can break if the saree is repeatedly folded in the same pattern over the years.
 Even the silk gets a stubborn crease if folded at the same place over the years.
 So, keep changing the folds every time to ensure the saree remains supple.
 Also, fold the saree inside out to minimise chances of exposure to sunlight.
-Avoid hanging the saree on metal hangers as it can rust and leave stains.
+Avoid hanging the saree on metal hangers.
+Metal hangers are prone to corrode and this can ruin the elegance and shine of the Banrasai silk saree.
 A smooth wooden or padded hanger, if possible, would be best for the sarees.

-Ironing – Use the lowest setting on your iron for your silk sarees as silk and zari can’t tolerate high temperatures.
-If you can place a soft cotton cloth over the saree and iron over it, you will be sure of not burning the saree or damaging the zari.
+4. Ironing – Use the lowest setting on your iron for your silk sarees as silk and zari can’t tolerate high temperatures.
+Remember to iron the saree at low heat and should always place a cotton cloth under the saree while ironing.

 Our traditional handlooms are our legacies into the future of a rapidly dwindling skill.
-Take care of your Banarsi and pass it on to your daughters and younger women in the family to link the past and the future.
-To buy one now, click here.
+Take care of your Banarasi and pass it on to your daughters and younger women in the family to link the past and the future.
+Buy Now